-The Group initially recognises loans and receivables, Islamic financing receivables, deposits, debts and sukuks issued on the date on which they are originated or acquired.
+The Group initially recognises loans and receivables, customer deposits, debt issued and other borrowed funds and Sukuks payable on the date on which they are originated or acquired.
 All other financial instruments (including regular-way purchases and sales of financial assets) are recognised on the trade date, which is the date on which the Group becomes a party to the contractual provisions of the instrument.